mhdsulaimzed/HR_management/spec.md

 ## Usage

-Run the script through the command line by choosing one of the subcommand: `createdb`, `load`, `vcard`,`employee` or `qrcode`.
+Run the script through the command line by choosing one of the subcommand: `createdb`, `load`, `vcard`,`export`,`qrcode` & `leavemp`.
 Perform tasks such as creating a database, loading data from the employee's CSV file into the database, and generating vCards and QR codes.